PartyDAO/party-protocol/docs/governance.md

 ## Governance Lifecycle

-Governance in Parties follows a fairly traditional model, revolving around passing and executing proposals.
+Governance in Parties revolves around creating, passing, and executing proposals.
 Proposals have the following properties:

 - `maxExecutableTime`: A timestamp beyond which the proposal can no longer be executed.
 In the case of [multi-step proposals](#multi-step-proposals), this only restricts the first time the proposal is executed.
 - `cancelDelay`: Number of seconds after a proposal enters the `InProgress` state after which it can be forcibly interrupted and marked complete so another proposal can be executed.